ernuynk/ernuynk/README.md

 ### Hello everyone!
 I'm Eren. 👋

-I'm an Industrial IoT Engineer and have experience in Industrial Automation Softwares and IoT solutions about 5 years 👨‍💻.
+I'm an I4.0 Engineer and have experience in Industrial Softwares and IoT solutions about 6 years 👨‍💻.

 I have been graduated MSc Data Science in 2021 and also I'm working in Data Science field since 2020.